 Single Table Field Business Logic Consistency Comparison:

-Detection Expression: Enter the SQL expression function.
-For example,
+Detection Expression: Enter an SQL expression function.
+Example:

-Supports business logic validation between multiple fields.
+You can validate the business logic between multiple fields.
 For example, total sales = unit price × sales volume.
-To validate whether the total sales are incorrect, you can use
+To validate whether the total sales value is correct, you can use the expression

-in the expression need to specify actual table fields and will be replaced with actual table fields during execution.
+${total_sales}in the expression must specify actual table fields.
+They are replaced with the actual table fields during execution.

 Columns In Two Tables Statistical Consistency Validation/Columns Statistical Consistency Validation: